 GOS/FOS, natural ingredients of breast milk, are added to Cow & Gate milks.

 2018: Part of the Danone family

-We are now part of Group Danone – a company with a mission to deliver health through food to as many people as possible.
+We have now been a part of the Danone family for a while - a company with a mission to deliver health through food to as many people as possible.

-We are continuing to make high quality milks and foods for little ones and are passionate about providing the right nutrition to fuel their curiosity as they explore the world.
+We are continuing to make high quality milks and foods for little ones and are passionate about providing nutrition to fuel their curiosity as they explore the world.